Oxford East sits within the City of Oxford (excluding the north-west quarter of the city included within the Oxford West & Abingdon constituency).

 I was elected in May 2008.
 I am a community activist and campaigner by background, and have been involved in all sorts of community groups – parent governor, running a Cub pack, setting up a toy library, postnatal support, tenants and residents, regeneration board etc.

-I have campaigned against the Iraq War, against the privatisation of the NHS, against the imposition of ID cards, and for better pay and conditions in education and local government.
-I have also campaigned for the replacement of street wardens, for the retention of sports facilities, for the introduction of outreach library services in inner city areas, and against the closure of a local Post Office.
+Before I was elected, I campaigned against the Iraq War, against the privatisation of the NHS, against the imposition of ID cards, and for better pay and conditions in education and local government.
+I have also campaigned for the replacement of street wardens, for the retention of sports facilities, for the introduction of outreach library services in inner city areas, and against the closure of local libraries and the Post Office.
 I have also worked with a group of volunteers in a socially deprived area of the city to set up a library of donated books.

 I have given presentations to Thames Valley Police on resident involvement in Neighbourhood Action Groups, and wrote a script and took part in filming for a police training video on antisocial behaviour.
 I have completed the Community Leadership module of the Postgraduate Certificate in Local Governance for councillors.